Pianist16/tennis-web-scraper/README.md

 # tennis-web-scraper
-This repository contains the python module that scrapes tennis matches statistics from flashscore.com web site and saves collected data into a csv file.
+This repository contains python module that scrapes tennis matches statistics from flashscore.com web site and saves collected data into a csv file.

 The code makes use of mainly selenium and pandas packages.